Space Ranger Processing

 Figure 4: Reads are classified based on whether they are exonic (light blue) or intronic (red) and whether they are sense or antisense (purple).

-Image source: 10X Genomics: Cell Ranger’s Gene Expression Algorithm
+Image source: 10x Genomics: Cell Ranger’s Gene Expression Algorithm

 Sequenced reads are aligned against the reference probe set or transcriptome using STAR.
 Any read that does not map confidently to a single gene with a MAPQ score of 255 is flagged as low quality.

 Space Ranger uses a Hamming Distance to correct for sequencing errors in the barcode sequence.
-This is possible because every barcode is a known sequence that is at least 3 edits away from any other barcode.
-This allows the algorithm to retain more reads that would have been discarded due to sequencing errors.
+This correction is possible because every barcode is a known sequence that is at least 3 edits away from any other barcode.
+This step allows the algorithm to retain more reads that would have been discarded due to sequencing errors.
+This is the step where the BAM file is generated - the sequence, gene, original barcode, and corrected barcode information is stored for each read.

 3. Count UMIs

 Similar to the barcode correction, Space Ranger also uses a Hamming Distance to correct for sequencing errors in the UMI sequence.
-Then, reads that have the same corrected barcode, gene, and UMI are collapsed into a single count to generate the count matrix.
+Then, reads that have the same corrected barcode, gene and UMI are collapsed into a single count to generate the count matrix.
 This is the step where we can begin tabulating the expression values for each barcode to generate a count matrix.

 We can consider the following scenarios for “collapsing on UMIs”: